 Recipe Highlights

-- A homemade version of a staple American comfort food, this cheeseburger macaroni is a family favorite meal even my picky eaters love
+- A homemade version of a staple American comfort food, this cheeseburger macaroni is a family favorite meal that even my picky eaters love.

-- With just 10 minutes of prep time and 30 minutes of cook time on the stovetop (most of it hands off), this recipe is done in a total time of just 40 minutes.
-For me, this is a lifesaver when life gets busy but I still want to serve a nutritious, homemade meal for my four boys
+- With just 10 minutes of prep time and 30 minutes of cook time on the stovetop (most of it hands-off), this recipe is done in just 40 minutes.
+For me, this is a lifesaver when life gets busy, but I still want to serve a nutritious, homemade meal for my four boys.

-- With 34 grams of protein per serving – largely thanks to the chickpea pasta – this recipe makes it easy to hit my daily protein goals without sacrificing any flavor
+- With 34 grams of protein per serving (when I use chickpea pasta), this recipe makes it easy to hit my daily protein goals without sacrificing any flavor.

 Find the ingredient list with exact measurements in the recipe card below.